Nuremberg Entry Requirements

 Prohibited Items

-- Fireworks and explosives - without proper permits
+- Protected endangered species/CITES products (e.g., ivory, tortoiseshell) - without proper permits

 Restricted Items